 At least a week before your cycle begins, your estrogen levels begin to decrease while your progesterone and testosterone levels increase.
 This causes increased oil production and clogged pores, making them appear larger.
 Hormonal acne will typically occur on your chin and jawline, though breakouts can occur anywhere on your face.
 Along with your skin being the most sensitive, low levels of estrogen can leave your skin looking blotchy so that by day five your skin becomes dull, dry, and flaky.

 - Up your intake of antioxidants by drinking green tea, working up a sweat (while washing your face afterward!) and getting plenty of vitamin C.

-- Use a cleanser that is high in salicylic acid during the blemish-prone period.
+- During the acne-prone period, use a salicylic acid serum after cleansing or start with a cleanser that is high in salicylic acid.
 This type of cleanser cleans out pores, gets rid of excess oil, and keeps bacteria and blemishes at bay.

 - Increase exfoliation to 2-3 times per week or more and stimulate cell turnover using products that remove dead skin cells and brighten skin.

 - Clarifying facials and clay face masks are great at this time for clearing out impurities.

 14 days within your cycle, a different hormone called the Luteinizing hormone (LH) is produced, triggered by an increase in estrogen that causes increased oil production, breeding the ideal environment for acne and bacteria.
 During this time, you’re sure to see a blemish or two, making it very important to amp up your anti-acne routine before more appear.
 Around this time, however, your complexion should start to clear up, so embrace it with minimal makeup.
 At first, you'll start to get your glow back and blood circulation increases, so ingredients are absorbed much better.
 Check your products for the term “non-comedogenic,” which means they have been tested and verified to not clog your pores when applied.

 Tips for Treatment